What Does a Tax Specialist Do? 2026 Career Guide

 All businesses and professionals need to file taxes, making tax specialists an in-demand and exciting career option for accounting professionals.
 Explore what a tax specialist does and the top skills you need to succeed in this role.

-[Featured Image] A tax specialist compares paperwork to information on his computer with a stack of tax documents on his desk.
+[Featured Image] A tax specialist compares paperwork to information on their computer with a stack of tax documents on their desk.

 A tax specialist helps clients throughout the accounting cycle with all tax matters.
 Tax specialists can serve individuals, businesses, or both.
 In this role, you can work for an accounting company in the tax division or as an income tax specialist at a tax preparation firm.
 Or, you can go into business for yourself.